 The guidance notes (available to download on the right) outline the purpose and process of the scheme, identifying the benefits to potential offerors and receivers (museums, galleries, libraries and archives).

-The more detailed guidance notes on making offers in lieu also include information of particular relevance to those offering archival material.
+The more detailed guidance notes on making offers in lieu ('Presentation of Offers' available to download on the right) also includes information of particular relevance to those offering archival material.

 Items accepted in lieu and available for allocation